AnnexLabs/AnnexUI/README.md

 #### Releases
 Below are a few notes on commands used to create a release tag and push that release tag.
-Thereafter, release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).
+Thereafter, a release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).

 - `git tag -a 0.1.10-release -m "New release"`